GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

     - RVIZ
     - rqt (e.g. `rqt_graph` )

-# Distributed Knodledge (at least one person per group should know)
+# Distributed Knowledge (at least one person per group should know)

 At least one group participant should be familiar with:
 - basic image processing routines